 So this got us thinking.
 How could we offer more support to women who are looking to become successful freelancers?
 Well today, we're very happy to be sharing some exciting news with you...

-We are delighted to announce that we are launching a brand new course designed to help and support women in overcoming all the potential barriers they face, so that they can make a freelance career a success.
+We are delighted to announce that we have launched a brand new course designed to help and support women in overcoming all the potential barriers they face, so that they can make a freelance career a success.

 The course will include some of our tried and tested lessons from other courses we have designed including;